-Registration QR code on a paper card given to all farmers.
+Registration Registration QR code on a paper card given to all farmers.
 Application Farmer applies for a loan with the QR code.
-Agribusiness checks the farmer's records.
-Agribusiness assessment Agribusiness performs its own credit scoring using proprietary software.
+Agribusiness checks the farmer's records. seasonal ca level produc As part of th credit risk a The agribus Agribusiness assessment Agribusiness performs its own credit scoring using proprietary software.
 If the farmer is deemed too risky, agribusiness staff perform a site visit to check against risk criteria (farming practices, pesticide use).
-Contract signing Paperless contract signing (SMS-based) between farmer and agribusiness via FieldBuzz last mile digital tool.
-Disbursement Disbursement via mobile money, interest charged at 45 per cent per year (declining balance).
+Contract signing Paperless contract signing (SMS-based) between farmer and agribusiness via FieldBuzz last mile digital tool. smartphone signing, farr With annual agribusiness addition to Disbursement Disbursement via mobile money, interest charged at 45 per cent per year (declining balance).
 Monitoring Monitoring via FieldBuzz last mile digital tool (i.e. checks whether farmer has purchased inputs).
-Farmer repayment Repayment in coffee with confirmation messages sent to farmers via SMS on percentage of loan repaid in-kind.

-In 2017, Ugandan coffee agribusiness Ibero, the local unit of international group NKG, set up a fully fledged Farmer Financing Unit under the NKG Bloom programme to provide fertiliser and seasonal cash advances to farmers.
-Ibero aimed to increase farmlevel productivity by at least 75 per cent in two years.
+Repayment in coffee with confirmation messages sent to farmers via SMS on percentage of loan repaid in-kind.
+Farmer repayment andan coffee agribusiness Ibero, the local unit of al group NKG, set up a fully fledged Farmer Financing the NKG Bloom55 programme to provide fertiliser and ash advances to farmers.
+Ibero aimed to increase farmctivity by at least 75 per cent in two years.

-As part of the NKG Bloom programme, the agribusiness performs credit risk analyses to assess whether to disburse credit to farmers.
-The agribusiness partners with agritech FieldBuzz, which has a smartphone tool to support loan disbursement (loan contract signing, farmer monitoring).
+the NKG Bloom programme, the agribusiness performs analyses to assess whether to disburse credit to farmers. siness partners with agritech FieldBuzz, which has a e tool to support loan disbursement (loan contract mer monitoring).

-With annual repayment rates for cash advances at 70 per cent, the agribusiness initially took a considerable risk financing farmers, in addition to bearing the operational costs of running the Unit.
-As of 2019, the repayment rate was over 99 per cent.
+I repayment rates for cash advances at 70 per cent, the is initially took a considerable risk financing farmers, in bearing the operational costs of running the Unit.
+As of epayment rate was over 99 per cent.

-Ibero's Farmer Financing Unit is part of a global effort by agribusinesses to provide working capital to famers.
-Ibero approached the challenge with a technology-based solution, which had the added benefit of greater transparency in the supply chain.
+mer Financing Unit is part of a global effort by ses to provide working capital to famers.
+Ibero d the challenge with a technology-based solution, which ded benefit of greater transparency in the supply chain.